CALIPSO-project/SPINacc/README.md

-are designed: (1) the evaluation for global pixels (config[15]=0) which is designed for the use by developers; (2) the leave-one-cross-validation (LOOCV) for training sites (config[15]=1) which is the default case which evaluates the performance of the ML training, It is time consuming,
+are designed: (1) the evaluation for global pixels (config[15]=0) which is designed for the use by developers; (2) the leave-one-cross-validation (LOOCV) for training sites (config[15]=1) which is the default case which evaluates the performance of the ML training, It is time consuming.
+* Task 5 creates new forcing/restart files with selected pixels only.
+The data is aligned uniformly across the globe and stored on the new global pseudo-grid.

 ### HOW TO SPECIFY THE INPUT DATA / SIMULATIONS: